Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: A Deep Inexact EM Algorithm for OMOD

 The training of DIEM is standard.
 Let $\bp= \{ \bs, \cH, \sigma, \bq \}$ be a problem instance, let $\bpi = \{ \balp, \bbeta, \bm\gamma, \bm\eta \}$ be the set of network parameters, and let $\bm{o}_\bpi(\bp)$ be the network output.
 We generate a large number of problem instances $\bp_1,\ldots,\bp_T$ according to the signal model.
 Then we learn $\bpi$ from $\bp_1,\ldots,\bp_T$ using a deep learning software; the objective is

 where $\bs_t$ is the symbol vector of the problem instance $\bp_t$.

 We want to provide an interpretation for DIEM.
-Consider a case where we choose a nonconvex penalty $h$ with the OMOD \eqref{eq:main_prob} to better approximate the difficult constellation constraints.
-As studied in Section~\ref{sect:niem}, the corresponding nonconvex OMOD problem \eqref{eq:main_prob} can be handled by inexact EM.
-Following Section~\ref{sect:AIEM}, we can show that the nonconvex inexact EM can be implemented by nearly the same procedure as the non-accelerated version of Algorithm~\ref{alg:aiem}.
-From this view, DIEM can be regarded as the deep unfolding of the nonconvex inexact EM---the constellation-promoting $h$ is learnt bottom-up.
-It is worth noting that a similar viewpoint was used to develop deep learning methods for inverse problems in imaging; see \cite{ongie2020deep} and the references therein.
+Suppose we choose a non-convex penalty $h$ with the OMOD \eqref{eq:main_prob} to better approximate the difficult constellation constraints.
+As a concurrent study, we recently showed that there exists a constellation-promoting penalty function $h$ such that its proximal operator may be approximated by the sigmoid activation function \eqref{eq:Omega}; see \cite{shao2023explanation} for details.
+As studied in Section~\ref{sect:niem}, the corresponding non-convex OMOD problem \eqref{eq:main_prob} can be handled by inexact EM.
+Following Section~\ref{sect:AIEM}, we can show that the non-convex inexact EM can be implemented by nearly the same procedure as the non-accelerated version of Algorithm~\ref{alg:aiem}.
+From this view, DIEM can be regarded as the deep unfolding of the non-convex inexact EM.